Lateral flow test: Competitive assays

 Competitive assays are generally used for smaller analytes since smaller analytes have fewer binding sites.
 The sample first encounters antibodies to the target analyte labelled with a visual tag (colored particles).
 The test line contains the target analyte fixed to the surface.
 When the target analyte is absent from the sample, unbound antibody will bind to these fixed analyte molecules, meaning that a visual marker will show.
 Conversely, when the target analyte is present in the sample, it binds to the antibodies to prevent them binding to the fixed analyte in the test line, and thus no visual marker shows.
 This differs from sandwich assays in that no band means the analyte is present.

-Quantitative tests
+Alternative binding mechanisms

-Most LFTs are intended to operate on a purely qualitative basis.
-However, it is possible to measure the intensity of the test line to determine the quantity of analyte in the sample.
-Handheld diagnostic devices known as lateral flow readers are used by several companies to provide a fully quantitative assay result.
-By utilizing unique wavelengths of light for illumination in conjunction with either CMOS or CCD detection technology, a signal rich image can be produced of the actual test lines.
-Using image processing algorithms specifically designed for a particular test type and medium, line intensities can then be correlated with analyte concentrations.
-One such handheld lateral flow device platform is made by Detekt Biomedical L.L.C.
-Alternative non-optical techniques are also able to report quantitative assays results.
-One such example is a magnetic immunoassay (MIA) in the LFT form also allows for getting a quantified result.
-Reducing variations in the capillary pumping of the sample fluid is another approach to move from qualitative to quantitative results.
-Recent work has, for example, demonstrated capillary pumping with a constant flow rate independent from the liquid viscosity and surface energy.
+The LFT principle works with any collection of molecules that bind to each other with high affinity, so long as some of them can be immobilized to the gold nanoparticles and the test line respectively.
+For example: